All four eggs have hatched!

-Great River Energy hosts a peregrine falcon nesting box atop Elk River Energy Recovery Station.
+Great River Energy hosts a peregrine falcon nesting box on its Elk River, Minn. campus.
 This is a perfect site for a nesting box because it is located in a peregrine falcon migratory flyway.
 The site, beside the Mississippi River, is also a draw because the birds prefer to nest in high locations near water.